james-stevens/powerdns-webui/container/README.md

 This container runs an NGINX proxy on an Alpine platform to provide per-user authentication and HTTPS access to your PowerDNS Server via this javascript webapp.

+The container is available on `docker.com` as `jamesstevens/pdns-webui`

 NOTE: The container is designed to run read-only, so I'd recommend you run it like that.
 `docker run --read-only ...`